keycult/keycult-resources/pages/mydoc/faq_keycult_faq.md

                         </div>
                         <div id="collapse16" class="panel-collapse collapse">
                             <div class="panel-body">
-                                We usually try to maintain a steady inventory of PCBs and plates available for our boards.
+                                We recommend you cut your own plates.
+We've provided plate files here as well for you to use!
 Because of the chip shortage, we are no longer able to provide extra PCBs for the time being.
 You can always check out our friend https://salvun.com/ who carries graphite PCBs that are compatible with Keycult boards.
                             </div>
                         </div>
                     </div>